-TPA is an orchestration tool that uses Ansible to build Postgres clusters according to EDB's recommendations.
+TPA is an orchestration tool that uses Ansible to deploy Postgres clusters according to EDB's recommendations.

-TPA embodies the best practices followed by EDB, and is informed by many years of experience with deploying Postgres and associated components in various scenarios.
+TPA embodies the best practices followed by EDB, informed by many years of hard-earned experience with deploying and supporting Postgres.
 These recommendations are as applicable to quick testbed setups as to production environments.